bran-jnw/wuinity/README.md

 A Mapbox access token (https://www.mapbox.com/) is needed to get the visualization of the area of interest, though strictly it is not needed to perform any simulation.
 A completely free source for maps is desired, but of low priority right now.

+## Requirements
+As of now the dev branch of WUI-NITY only works on Windows due to external libraries.

+You will need the appropriate version of Unity installed (download the Unity Hub and add the cloned project, it will tell you which version is required).

+If you are using Visual Studio and C# it is likely that you have all required  libraries/frameworks, otherwise donwload and install the .NET runtime(https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481).

+Since installed SUMO dlls are linked, the logged in user account needs to have access to the PATH pointing to them.
+Being administrator of the system solves this.

+## How to start WUI-NITY
+Once the Unity project is cloned and loaded, the WUI-NITY scene has to be started, it is located \Assets\WUIPlatform\WUInity\Scenes and called WUInityMain.unity.
+Once the scene is loaded, press play to start the program.

 ## Current status of modules
 ### Pedestrian modules
 - MacroHouseHoldSim: work as intended.